openshift/openshift-pep/openshift-pep-013-openshift-3.md

 * Most systems will have a default identity
 * All actions in the system should be associated with an identity and an account

 ##### **Machine Identity**
 It should be possible to grant access on APIs and resources of a project to an automated system without requiring the creation of a new user account.
 Each project should allow 0..N machine identities to be created which can have individual authorization tokens granting access to the project.

 * A machine identity may be created by the owner or administrator of a domain
 * A machine identity may have 0..N authorization tokens
+* A machine identity may have 0..N private SSL keys assigned to it with downloadable public keys
 * A record of all machine identities and their authorization tokens and the creators of those identities and tokens should be stored for audit purposes
 * Any API action taken by a machine identity should be identified as such
+* When integrating with external source control solutions, the machine identity SSH private keys will be used to authenticate to the remote solutions over SSH.
+There may be a need to pick the appropriate keys offered.

+##### **Roles**
+In general the OpenShift access control model focuses on roles rather than assigning individual permissions.
+It makes clients easier to build and is easier for users to reason about.
+To that extent, we expect to continue to offer the same generally increasing roles we have in 2.x, with the potential for more flexibility in customization.

+Defined roles:

+* View - Can see everything except secure data, does not necessarily have SSH access
+* Edit - Can create or delete services, but not modify resource limits or assign access control
+* Admin - Can assign access control, and modify some resource limits
+* Admin(owner) - Can modify all resource limits

+A long term objective is to ensure the owner role is decoupled from a single account, so that organizations are less vulnerable to a single person leaving.
+A new role may be created "owner" which allows other owners to be assigned and to set resource limits.

 #### Service Oriented Containers